mykola2004/FINALPROJECT_EPAM/README.md

 ## Running inference scripts
 1. In this step, will be used best model out of all trained for predicting sentiments of unseen during training reviews.
-First of all, image of a container, in which inferencing will be running, needs to be created, it can be done with command(use Command Prompt from root directory of project):
+First of all, image of a container, in which inferencing will be running, needs to be created, it can be done with command(use Command Prompt from root directory of project "\FINALPROJECT_EPAM"):
 ```bash
 docker build -f src/inference/Dockerfile -t inference_image .
 ```